-- Substantive/structural editing: Clarifying or reorganizing the content and structure of a manuscript.
-Is there continuity in setting, plot and character? is the structure of the manuscript clear and concise? can the flow of the book be improved?
+- Substantive/structural editing: This is the process of clarifying and reorganizing the content and structure of a manuscript.
+Is there continuity in setting, plot and character?
+Is the structure of the manuscript clear and concise?
+Can the flow of the book be improved?
 We find that new authors tend to need a little support in the structure of their work.

 - Stylistic editing: Clarifying meaning, eliminating jargon, and smoothing language.
 This is the step that assists an author with bringing their words to life and giving them a consistent writing style.

-- Copy editing: Editing for grammar, spelling, and punctuation; checking for internal consistency of presentation and facts; marking of heading levels; notifying design and production staff of any unusual requirements.
+- Copy editing: Editing for grammar, spelling, and punctuation; checking facts; monitoring for internal consistencies of presentation; notifying design and production staff of any unusual requirements.

-Webb Publishing prefers to be consistent rather than perfectionist in our editing, allowing an author to choose a certain spelling of a word or grammar preference.
+Webb Publishing prefers to be consistent in our editing rather than perfectionist, allowing an author to choose a certain spelling of a word or idiosyncrasy of grammar rather than going 100% by the book.
 We believe in keeping the voice of the author rather than adhering to a specific ‘style guide’ (a style guide is a document that identifies specific grammar and punctuation rules for a publishing organization – ie: newspapers, universities, etc).

 The best way for us to estimate an editing budget is to send us a sample chapter or two.
-We will review the document and give you a rough idea of what we feel needs to be done.
+We will review the document and give you a rough idea of what we feel the manuscript needs.
 All quotes are estimates only, and they are developed using an anticipated editing rate.
-A reasonably well written manuscript may be edited at the rate of 10-12 pages per hour. e will sometimes prepare a sample edit for discussion.
-Actual time spent is billed to the client.
+A reasonably well written manuscript may be edited at the rate of 10-12 pages per hour.
+We will sometimes prepare a sample edit for discussion.
+The client is billed for actual time spent on the project.

 We accept MS Word files, PDFs, WordPerfect files, rich text files, printed manuscripts and handwritten notes!
 It is best to keep your documents as simple as possible – please do not put in extra spaces or use tabs to indent paragraphs or quotes.
 You will save time and money if you send a completely basic file to us as we must ‘strip’ your computer file of all of its formatting before we design the book’s layout.